 The additive identity 0 = (0, 0) and the multiplicative identity 1 = (1, 0) for real numbers carry over to the entire complex number system.
-That is, satisfying the equation z + (-z) = 0.
-Moreover, there is only one additive inverse for any given z, since the equation
+That is, for every complex number z.
+Furthermore, 0 and 1 are the only complex numbers with such properties (see Exercise 8).